donaldwu/reducto-docs/enrichment_fingerprinting.md

 ## Introducing Enrichment Fingerprinting

 Enrichment Fingerprinting is a feature designed to match and align structured data extracted by Reducto with AI-generated results from large vision models.
-Since AI models often interpret documents differently, we establish mappings between our parsing blocks and VLM outputs.
+Since AI models often interpret documents differently, we establish mappings between our parsing blocks and VLM outputs to augment our rersults correctly.

 ### How does it work?